 As a higher dimensional, noisier, and more redundant modality than text, images are believed to be difficult for generative modeling.
 Here, self-supervised approaches designed to encourage the modeling of more global structure (Doersch et al., 2015) have shown significant promise.
-A combination of new training objectives (Oord et al., 2018), more recent architectures (Gomez et al., 2017), and increased model capacity (Kolesnikov et al., 2019) has allowed these methods to achieve state of the art performance in low data settings (Hénaff et al., 2019) and sometimes even outperform supervised representations in transfer learning settings (He et al., 2019; Misra & van der Maaten, 2019).
+A combination of new training objectives (Oord et al., 2018), more recent architectures (Gomez et al., 2017), and increased model capacity (Kolesnikov et al., 2019) has allowed these methods to achieve state of the art performance in low data settings (Hénaff et al., 2019) and sometimes even outperform supervised representations in transfer learning settings (He et al., 2019; Misra & van der Maaten, 2019; Chen et al., 2020).

 Given that it has been a decade since the original wave of generative pre-training methods for images and considering their substantial impact in NLP, this class of methods is due for a modern re-examination and comparison with the recent progress of self-supervised methods.
-We re-evaluate generative pre-training on images and demonstrate that when using a flexible architecture (Vaswani et al., 2017), a tractable and efficient likelihood based training objective (Larochelle & Murray, 2011; Oord et al., 2016), and significant compute resources (1024 TPU cores), generative pre-training is competitive with other self-supervised approaches and learns
+We re-evaluate generative pre-training on images and demonstrate that when using a flexible architecture (Vaswani et al., 2017), a tractable and efficient likelihood based training objective (Larochelle & Murray, 2011; Oord et al., 2016), and significant compute resources (2048 TPU cores), generative pre-training is competitive with other self-supervised approaches and learns representations that significantly improve the state of the art in low-resolution unsupervised representation learning settings.

-^{}Equal contribution 1OpenAI, San Francisco, CA, USA.
+&lt;sup>1OpenAI, San Francisco, CA, USA.
 Correspondence to: Mark Chen .